roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 But who was this?
 Is there another goddess playing a game with her?

 Demeter?
-The godess of grains.
+The goddess of grains.
 Did she plant this spiral?

 Iris?
 The first flower she noticed was called after the godess herself.
 Or maybe Iris was just bringing an hidden message from another god, she did not